Zen to Go Logo

 Tai Chi

-Space and guidance (video or instructor)
+Space and a guide (video or instructor)

 Reduces stress and improves physical balance